QEST + FORMATS 2025

 2. A LICENCE file, which at the very least allows the AEC to download and execute the artifact.

-3. The concrete binaries as either a docker image (preferred) or VM image, containing everything that is needed to run the artifact.
+3. The concrete binaries for experimental reproduction of results in the paper, either as a Virtual Machine (VM) or docker image, containing everything that is needed to run the artifact:

 The artifact must be made available through archive-quality storage (Zenodo, Figshare, etc.) that provides a citable DOI.